-Grade level: 10, 11, 12 Credits: 1 Elective Credit Career Pathways: Arts and Communication
+Grade level: 10.
+11. 12 Credits: 1 Elective Credit Career Pathways: Arts and Communication Periods per Cycle: 6 Length of Course: 90 days Quality Points: 5 (College Prep)

 Prerequisites: TV Production III (Grade of B or better)

 Students in the class will be responsible for a \$25 lab fee for their class materials.
 Due to the nature of this course, students will be expected to put in extra time on projects and activities after school.
 A project final exam is required for this course